You can see him all the time, though, at RushLimbaugh.com.

 It's the absence of growth.

-That is not that applies to every American in every city in at every income group of every race, of every creed, of every religion that is or not religion.
+That is not ⁇ that applies to every American in every city, at every income group, of every race, of every creed, of every religion.

-This is has nothing to do with uh anything other than these policies that flow from I I think Gary is on to something in absence of the first principle.
+This has nothing to do with anything other than these policies that flow from, I think Gary is onto something, an absence of the first principle, the first principle, our natural right, which grows from freedom.

-The first principle our natural right which grows from freedom and freedom and and liberty require responsibility, and that that responsibility means to be living within your living within your means and providing for your own community and family, which is a perfect segue to one of my all-time favorite people, Congressman Paul Ryan, who, you know, this is why I'm confident we're gonna win.
+And that responsibility means to be living within your living within your means and providing for your own community and family, which is a perfect segue to one of my all-time favorite people, Congressman Paul Ryan, who, you know, this is why I'm confident we're going to win.

-If we can articulate the policies that to correct the breadth and the depth of the uh pro the problem that I just talked about, which is without getting sucked into distractions about dogs and cookies, and just as a happy warrior, talk about these first principles that undergird these policy.
+If we can articulate the policies to correct the breadth and the depth of the problem that I just talked about, which is without getting sucked into distractions about dogs and cookies, and just as a happy warrior, talk about these first principles that undergird these policies.

 We can get out of this.